Yangami/Python-for-Statisticians/README.md

-# Python-for_Statisticians
+# Python_for_Statisticians
-help people learn Python in a statistical style which means we use code with statistical knowledge
+help you learn Python in a statistical style which means we use code with statistical knowledge